Hans Buzek

-Johann "Hans" Buzek (born 22 May 1938) is a former Austrian football forward.
+Johann "Hans" Buzek (22 May 1938 – 19 June 2026) was an Austrian footballer who played as a forward.
+He was the last Austrian surviving player at World Cup 1958.

 Club career

-A goldsmith by profession, Buzek came through the youth ranks of First Vienna and stayed with them for 13 years.
+A goldsmith by profession, Buzek came through the youth ranks of First Vienna FC and stayed with them for 13 years.
 He also played for the other big capital sides Austria Wien, Wiener Sportclub and Rapid Wien.
-In 1969/1970 he got relegated with Dornbirn.
+In 1969–70 season he got relegated with FC Dornbirn.
 After finishing his playing career with Austria Klagenfurt he became a full-time goldsmith in Baden bei Wien.

 International career

-He made his debut for Austria in an October 1955 match against Yugoslavia and earned a total of 42 caps, scoring 9 goals.
+Buzek made his debut for Austria in an October 1955 match against Yugoslavia and earned a total of 42 caps, scoring 9 goals.
 Also, he was a participant at the 1958 FIFA World Cup.

+Death

+Buzek's death at the age of 88 was announced on 19 June 2026.